-The best content speaks directly to your audience’s needs and desires and results in one-time clients becoming returning customers.
-Get crystal clear on who they are and what they’re looking for.
+The best content speaks directly to your audience’s needs and desires by understanding your target audience and their interests, resulting in one-time clients becoming returning customers.
+Get crystal clear on who they are, what they’re looking for, and what matters most to them.

-• Do: Create a simple profile of your ideal client.
-What are their pain points?
+- Do: Create a simple profile of your ideal client by gathering audience insights and identifying the right audience.
+What are their customer pain points?
 What excites them?
+Make sure to align your content with your target audience’s interests and challenges.

 Example: “Struggling with [Problem]?
 Here’s How to Fix It in 3 Steps.”